ulule/geoipfix/README.rst

     make docker-build

-You will have a binary version of ipfix compiled for linux in the ``bin`` directory.
+You will have a binary version of geoipfix compiled for linux in the ``bin`` directory.

 Configuration
 =============